Printed Electronics – Common ground for industry and science

 “The OE-A Roadmap provides an important foundation for the development and product planning for industry, politics and science,” says Dr. Stephan Kirchmeyer, co-author of the OE-A Roadmap as well as Relations and Marketing Manager at COPT Center.
 “The White Paper shows, beside the short-, medium-, and long-term forecasts, that printed electronics has already arrived in our daily lives.”
 The Roadmap is a key activity of the OE-A and represents the common perspectives of the more than 220 member companies and institutes, who represent the entire value chain.
 This enables the continuous development of the industry.

 A summary of the 7th edition of the OE-A Roadmap for Organic and Printed Electronics is included in the new OE-A Brochure.
-The “White Paper: OE-A Roadmap for Organic and Printed Electronics”, containing more details about the applications and technologies, is available at www.oe-a.org/roadmap.
+The “White Paper: OE-A Roadmap for Organic and Printed Electronics”, containing more details about the applications and technologies, is available via the OE-A Working Group Roadmap.